 In 2014, this article first called lawyers who flip shell and shelf companies, car salesmen.

-To learn more about the significant financial crime risks of shell and shelf companies, the FBI explains some troubling cases here where drug cartels, human traffickers, sanctions avoiders and Ponzi schemers used shells for financial crime.
+The FBI explains some troubling cases here where drug cartels, human traffickers, sanctions avoiders and Ponzi schemers used shells for financial crime.
 You can read here about a company that sold over 2,000 shell and shelf companies as a business, some of which later were traced to financial crime.
 You can also read here on how Canada is a facilitator of the creation of anonymous shells.
 And here on how what are called “service companies” act as fronts for trusts, shells and foundations.
 The shell games involve using an offshore country known for lax anti-money laundering law and known for tax evasion to act as the place of incorporation of shells owed by wealthy PEPs, such as Guernsey.

-You can read here about an employee of the law firm Mossack Fonseca (the firm which said it was like a car factory), arrested for money laundering and extradited to Germany to face charges of facilitating clients break the law, and here, where the US charged three other employees of that same law firm in connection with criminality, including money laundering and creating sham shells, and here where the two founding lawyers of that law firm were charged.
+You can read here about an employee of the law firm Mossack Fonseca (the firm which said it was like a car factory), arrested for money laundering and extradited to Germany to face charges of facilitating clients to break the law, and here, where the US charged three other employees of that same law firm in connection with criminality, including money laundering and creating sham shells, and here where the two founding lawyers of that law firm were charged.
 The partners have also been indicted in Brazil for flipping shells that were used to move the proceeds of crime from government corruption, and they have admitted to back-dating corporate records, a practice that they said was an “industry practice”, meaning all lawyers do it as a standard practice.